 Can You Live in Your Home During a Renovation?

 Yes, you can.
 Some families decide to stay in a hotel or with friends while their residential remodel is underway, but you can remain living in your home while the project is taking place if you prefer.
-Dealing with construction is easier if you’re remodeling a single room or space in the house—such as your kitchen, bathroom, or master bedroom—but living on site during a whole home renovation in Florida is doable.
-It simply requires more mental preparation and communication between you and your Alachua County home builder.
+Dealing with construction is easier if you’re remodeling a single room or space in the house—such as your kitchen, bathroom, or master bedroom—but living on-site during a whole home renovation in Florida is doable.
+It simply requires more mental preparation and communication between you and your Alachua County home builder (or design-build).

 The biggest concern for most families is safety, particularly if you have children or pets.
 You may also be concerned about dust and debris, protecting your furniture and personal items, and ensuring you can sleep and work at home when you need to.
 Here are a few strategies and survival tips to help you live comfortably at home during your renovation: